docker-library/ghost/README.md

 ## Author

 In the world of OSS (open source software) most people refer themselves as maintainers.
-The thing is I hate this expression.
+The thing is… I hate this expression.
 It feels heavy and not fun.
 I much prefer author.

 Shared by [Pascal Andy](https://pascalandy.com/blog/now/).
 Find me on [Twitter](https://twitter.com/askpascalandy).